Sayan-Mondal2022/Sayan-Mondal2022/README.md

 # Hi there, I'm Sayan 👋

 ### About Me
 I'm a Computer Science Engineering student specializing in Artificial Intelligence and Machine Learning.
-I’m driven by a passion for building practical, real-world solutions that aim to solve problems and make a positive impact in society.
+I’m passionate about building practical, real-world solutions that aim to solve problems and make a positive impact in society.
 I love working on projects that combine Machine Learning, full-stack development, and thoughtful design.

 ---